Biden and Japan's Suga project unity against China's assertiveness - Up News Info

 With the Suga meeting and another planned summit with South Korea in May, Biden hopes to energize joint efforts with Australia, India and Japan in a grouping known as the Quad, as well as with South Korea, to counter China and longtime U.S. foe North Korea.

-(Reporting by David Brunnstrom and Trevor Hunnicutt; Additional reporting by Nandita Bose, Chizu Nomiyama, Steve Holland, Linda Sieg, Kiyoshi Takenaka and Ben Blanchard; Writing by Matt Spetalnick, David Brunnstrom and Linda Sieg; Editing by Kieran Murray, Will Dunham, Alistair Bell, Daniel Wallis and Lincoln Feast.)
+(Reporting by David Brunnstrom and Trevor Hunnicutt; Additional reporting by Nandita Bose, Chizu Nomiyama, Steve Holland, Linda Sieg, Kiyoshi Takenaka, Ben Blanchard and Dominique Patton; Writing by Matt Spetalnick, David Brunnstrom and Linda Sieg; Editing by Kieran Murray, Will Dunham, Alistair Bell, Daniel Wallis and Lincoln Feast.)

 Advertisement